Board Certified Podiatrists | Expert Foot & Ankle Care

 Diabetes Month Foot Protection: The November Action Items Every Diabetic Patient Should Complete

 November’s American Diabetes Month highlights the preventive interventions that make the largest difference in diabetic outcomes — and diabetic foot care is among the highest-yield areas for preventive action.
 The statistics are stark: diabetes accounts for more than 60% of non-traumatic lower limb amputations in the United States; most amputations are preceded by a foot ulcer; most foot ulcers are preventable with appropriate surveillance, protective footwear, and patient education.
 The November action items for every Michigan diabetic patient are concrete and immediately actionable.
-First: schedule a comprehensive diabetic foot examination if one has not been completed in the past 12 months.
+First: schedule a thorough diabetic foot examination if one has not been completed in the past 12 months.
 Second: inspect your footwear — the inside of every shoe worn regularly should be felt for seams, foreign objects, and areas of abnormal wear that indicate pressure points on the foot.
 Third: inspect your feet daily, using a mirror for the plantar surface, looking for redness, callus buildup, blisters, and any wounds — however small.

 The November timing of Diabetes Month coincides with shoe season — the transition to closed-toe winter footwear increases the time diabetic feet spend in potentially pressure-creating environments without visual inspection.
 Diabetic patients whose summer sandal habits allowed easy foot inspection must re-establish the daily barefoot inspection routine as winter boots become the norm.
 The Medicare Therapeutic Shoe Bill benefit for diabetic patients provides one pair of extra-depth shoes and three pairs of custom inserts per calendar year — and November and December are the final opportunity to use the current year’s benefit before it expires.
 At Balance Foot & Ankle in Howell and Bloomfield Hills, we screen all diabetic patients for therapeutic shoe benefit eligibility at every visit and process the Certificate of Medical Necessity in-office for qualifying patients.
 Schedule your diabetes month foot evaluation today — preventive care costs far less than the complications it prevents.